PrasadDesala/cnv-capacity-calculator/README.md

   - **Utilization warnings** - Alerts when resources are over-subscribed
   - **Generic calculator** - Architecture-agnostic math tool you interpret based on your setup

-  ## How to Use

-  1. Download `cnv_capacity_planning_calculator.html`
-  2. Open it in any modern web browser
-  3. Adjust the input values for your scenario:
-     - VM workload specifications (count, vCPU, RAM, disk)
-     - Worker node specifications (CPU, RAM, storage)
-     - Overcommit ratios
-  4. Results calculate automatically
-  5. Review the summary report at the bottom

   ## Important Notes

   This is a **generic math calculator** that does NOT account for: